pnavaro/HOODESolver.jl/paper/paper.md

 # Summary

-Highly oscillatory ordinary differential equations (ODEs) has a long history since they are ubiquitous  to describe dynamical multi-scale physical phenomena in physics or chemistry.
+Highly oscillatory ordinary differential equations (ODEs) have a long history since they are ubiquitous  to describe dynamical multi-scale physical phenomena in physics or chemistry.
 They can be obtained by appropriate spatial discretization of a partial differential equations or can directly describe the behavior of dynamical quantities.
-In addition to the standard difficulties coming their numerical resolution, highly oscillatory ODEs involve a stiffness (characterized by a parameter $\varepsilon\in \, ]0, 1]$) creating high oscillations in the solution.
+In addition to the standard difficulties relating to their numerical resolution, highly oscillatory ODEs involve a stiffness (characterized by a parameter $\varepsilon\in \, ]0, 1]$) which gives rise to high oscillations in the solution.
 Hence, to capture these small scales (or high oscillations), conventional methods have to consider a time step smaller than $\varepsilon$ leading to unacceptable computational cost.